codenlighten/bitcoin-decentral/CONTRIBUTING.md

 ## License

-By contributing to Bitcoin Decentral, you agree that your contributions will be licensed under the same license as the project (to be determined).
+By contributing to BitcoinDecentral Decentral, you agree that your contributions will be licensed under the same license as the project (to be determined).

 ---